vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

         vec3 normal = normalize(_normal);
         return texture(cubeMap, normal).rgb; // this should return the same value that the skybox texture has }

+For further details on each version, see :ref:`Provided Methods, Constants, and Structs`.

 ^^^^^^^^^^^^^^^^
 Global Variables